man doing incline dumbbell presses

 Neutral-grip dumbbell bench press

-A close-grip dumbbell bench press is an effective exercise for strengthening the arm and chest muscles.
+A close-grip dumbbell bench press effectively strengthens the arm and chest muscles.

-Other muscles that are involved in this exercise include the rotator cuff, the subscapularis, teres minor, and supraspinatus.
+Other muscles involved include the rotator cuff, subscapularis, teres minor, and supraspinatus.

 Triceps

-This exercise uses a narrow grip, and you need to be able to maintain a lockout position before lowering the weights.
+This exercise uses a narrow grip, and you need to maintain a lockout position before lowering the weights.

-The close grip dumbbell press is an exercise that targets the triceps.
+The close-grip dumbbell press targets the triceps.
 Keeping your elbows close to your body can make this exercise much more difficult.

-The close grip dumbbell press also works the pecs, which are the main group of chest muscles.
+The close-grip dumbbell press also works the pecs, the main group of chest muscles.

 Triceps Brachii

-When performing this exercise, you should focus on the triceps brachii.
+When you perform this exercise, focus on the triceps brachii.
 These are the muscles at the back of the upper arm.

 Imagine that your triceps are a group of three muscles, each starting at a different place: the first part starts on the upper arm bone and the second two start from the back of the shoulder blade.